ju1ce/April-Tag-VR-FullBody-Tracker/README.md

 When you press this button, the program will start waiting for steamVR to start.
 Start it from steam.
 If the connection will succeed, you will se the trackers on the status window, next to the hmd and controllers.

+If you quit SteamVR but not the program, you have to press this button again before starting SteamVR again.
+Press yes when it asks to restart the connection.

 ![steamvr_connection](images/steamvr_connect.gif)

 Place your camera somewhere somewhere around hip height.
 Make sure your camera will be in front of your SteamVR playpace.
 With Index and Vive, this should be towards your PC.
 With Oculus, this is the direction you were facing while calibrating your guardian.
 You can check the direction by going into SteamVR with SteamVR Home disabled - there will be a grey arrow on the ground indicating forward.
 Thats where your camera should be.
 (You do not have to be exact, however.
 It can easily be moved a meter or two to the side).